Simplification of EU food and feed safety rules

 What is changing and why?

-The European Commission has announced its intention to simplify rules in the following areas:
+The European Commission proposes to simplify food and feed safety rules in the following areas.

 The aim is to reduce the burdens on operators and administrators.